 We love our music and love sharing it with the world, in hopes of others enjoying it too.
 We’ll continue writing our songs regardless of whether they’re worth money (for as long as life blesses us with the ability), and you can listen to all of it for free at various places on the Internet.

-We’re also grateful for tokens of appreciation.
+We’re also grateful for tokens of appreciation; it’s rewarding when people share our taste in music.
 Our favorite way for you to support our music is to buy our songs through the links on this website (i.e. ourAlbumsPage) or asking your local record store to sell you a physical copy of our albums.

 If you want to support our creations in non-financial ways, we’re just as grateful for this too.
 Spread the word about the songs you like and share this website on your social media by copying this link: claybabies.com You could also tip us greatly by asking your favorite radio or podcasts to play our songs.